gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 openstack server resize --confirm SERVER
 ```

+{: .warning }

+Resizes are confirmed automatically after 1 hour, if not confirmed or reverted manually.

 ### Resizing with the Optimist dashboard

 On [Optimist Dashboard → Instances](https://dashboard.optimist.innovo.cloud/project/instances/) navigate to the instance to resize, then